elizabethzhu1/hippocampus_model/README.md

 # Neural Mass Model of the Hippocampus

-This repository computationally models the regions of the hippocampus.
+This repository contains a computational model of the hippocampal trisynaptic circuit (EC -> DG -> CA3 -> CA1).
 <br>
 <br>
 Specifically, it uses [Wilson Cowan Equations](https://pubmed.ncbi.nlm.nih.gov/4332108/) to model properties of populations of neurons in the Dentate Gyrus (DG), the Cornu Ammonis 3 (CA3), and the Cornu Ammonis 1 (CA1).
 Model parameters were loosely set based on biophysical properties of each region and are adaptable.